-We analyze a spatial model of an election with binding campaign platforms and policymotivated parties.
+We analyze a spatial model of an election with binding campaign platforms and policy-motivated parties.
 There are two groups of citizens, left-leaning citizens and right-leaning citizens.
 To vote, each citizen must bear a cost.
 Crucially, we allow voting costs to differ between the two groups.
 Moreover, to capture uncertainty about the impacts of recent targeted voting restrictions, both parties are uncertain about the left group's voting costs.
 Additionally, to reflect that voting blocs can differ in size, we allow the groups to have different shares of the population.
-We comment on modeling assumptions after describing the environment.
+After describing the environment, we comment on modeling assumptions.

 Players.
 There are two parties, L and R, as well as a unit mass of citizens.
-Citizens are split into two groups, with a share $\alpha \in (0, 1)$ in G_L and the remaining $1 - \alpha$ in G_R .
+Citizens are split into two groups, with a share $\alpha \in (0,1)$ in $G_L$ and the remaining $1-\alpha$ in $G_R$ .

 Timing.
-First, the parties L and R simultaneously choose policies in the one-dimensional policy space X = [-1, 1].7 Second, each citizen chooses whether to vote and, if so, which party to vote for.
+First, the parties L and R simultaneously choose policies in the one-dimensional policy space $X = [-1, 1]^{.7}$ Second, each citizen chooses whether to vote and, if so, which party to vote for.
 We refer to citizens who turn out to vote as voters.
-Finally, the party with the greater vote share wins the election and enacts their policy.8
+Finally, the party with the greater vote share wins the election and enacts their policy.